 The reductions in growth of benefit programs, which would affect veterans, the poor and the older Americans, is sure to anger many Democrats

 Especially the ones who are not termed out like Obama and would like not to get primaried.
 And, brace yourself, the cuts Obama has proposed on seniors are more severe than the closed loopholes/tax increases on the wealthy.
-I know it’s hard to believe the man who raised a billion dollars from Corporate America would do such a thing.
+I know it’s hard to believe the man who raise a billion dollars from Corporate America would do such a thing.

 President Obama’s proposal would reduce benefits by 0.3 percent for each year after a worker retires.
 After ten years benefits would be cut by 3.0 percent, after twenty years 6.0 percent, and after 30 years 9.0 percent.
 Over a twenty year retirement, the average cut would be 3.0 percent…